AngleSideAngle/AngleSideAngle/README.md

 Current projects:
 ---
-- some minecraft utility mods
+- a 2d game in java
 - a command line text editor
 - my personal website